What42Pizza/TIBBTGL2/README.md

 ### Functions

 You can define a function by writing "function " followed by the function name.
 Functions can have arguments, but they are stored in the internal var $Args.
 It's a good idea to always move the values from $Args to local variables since they are overwritten every time you can a function.
 It also gives names to each argument, making it more readable.

+Functions aren't being listed under statements since they are internally just labels and the "function" keyword is never interpreted as a statement.

 Example function: